What Is Hallux Rigidus?

 Interpositional arthroplasty is primarily performed in two ways.
 In one technique, a piece of soft tissue is used as the spacer in an attempt to resurface the joint.
 This soft tissue can come from your foot, another part of your body, or even prepared

 cadaver tissue.
-The operation does preserve some motion but is not as predictable for pain relief.
+The operation does preserve some motion but is not as predictable for pain relief and may not restore the normal mechanics of the joint.

 Alternatively, another technique uses a synthetic cartilage implant plug made out of polyvinyl alcohol as the spacer.
-The advantages of this procedure are that it requires less bone to be removed and it is much easier to convert to fusion if it fails.
+The advantages of this procedure are that it requires less bone to be removed and it is theoretically easier than a failed joint replacement to convert to fusion if it fails.

-It also has shown to be as effective as fusion in relieving pain, while preserving motion of the joint.
-This is a newer procedure; however, current studies have demonstrated good results that appear likely to hold up over time.
+In limited studies, it also has shown to be as effective as fusion in relieving pain, while preserving motion of the joint.
+This is a newer procedure and additional studies are needed to examine the results over time.

 Joint Replacement (Arthroplasty)

-or replacing one or both sides of the joint with metal or plastic parts, is intriguing due to the success of these procedures in the knee and hip.
+or replacing one or both sides of the joint with metal or plastic parts, is intriguing due to the success orthopaedic surgeons have demonstrated with these procedures in the knee, hip, ankle, and other joints.
 While there are studies that support this technique with particular implants, orthopaedic surgeons are

-cautious to recommend it at this time due to reports of higher complication rates and unpredictable short- and long-term results.
-Researchers continue to study this technique and types of implants.
+cautious to recommend it at this time due to reports of higher complication rates, unpredictable short- and long-term results, as well as difficulty with salvage procedures should the joint replacement fail.
+Orthopaedic surgeons continue to study this technique as well as the types of implants available.
 Consult with your foot and ankle orthopaedic surgeon

 for more information.